 Modern Design Chicken Coop

-Made entirely out of reclaimed wood.
+This chicken coop is made entirely out of reclaimed wood.
 Predator proof with skylights, vinyl flooring, nesting boxes, roosting bars, and lots of ventilation.
 Perfect for 4 free ranging hens.

 Chicken Coop From Pallets

-Great design and cute coop made from free pallets.
+Great design and cute chicken coop made from free pallets.
 Has a metal chevron roof with curved texture.
 Can house up to 6 chickens.

 Another Rustic Pallet DIY Chicken Coop